Israeli army kills 2 Palestinians in West Bank confrontation - NewsBreak

 Israeli army kills 2 Palestinians in West Bank confrontation

-Israeli forces killed two Palestinians , including a man claimed by an armed group as a member, during a confrontation that erupted early Monday when troops entered a Palestinian village in the occupied West Bank, Palestinian health officials said.
+RAMALLAH, West Bank (AP) — Israeli forces killed two Palestinians, including a man claimed by an armed group as a member, during a confrontation that erupted early Monday when troops entered a Palestinian village in the occupied West Bank, Palestinian health officials said.

 The two men were killed in the village of Kafr Dan near the northern city of Jenin.
 The Israeli military said it entered Kafr Dan late Sunday to demolish the houses of two Palestinian gunmen who killed an Israeli soldier during a firefight in September.
 The military said troops came under heavy fire and fired back at the shooters.